aspose-ocr/Aspose.OCR-Documentation/java/developer-reference/image-regions/image-regions-extract/_index.md

 	}
 </style>

 Aspose.OCR allows you to extract names, dates, numbers, and other blocks from certain areas of uniform images, such as ID cards, visas, driver's licenses, applications, and so on.
-Regions can be provided manually or automatically detected using the `getTextAreas` method of [`AsposeOCR`](https://reference.aspose.com/ocr/java/com.aspose.ocr/AsposeOCR).
+Regions can be provided manually or automatically detected using the [`DetectRectangles`](https://reference.aspose.com/ocr/java/com.aspose.ocr/asposeocr/#DetectRectangles-com.aspose.ocr.OcrInput-com.aspose.ocr.AreasType-boolean-) method.

-To extract text from one or more areas of an image, provide a list of [`Rectangle`](https://docs.oracle.com/javase/8/docs/api/java/awt/Rectangle.html) objects specifying the upper left corner and the width and height of the image area through [`setRecognitionAreas`](https://reference.aspose.com/ocr/java/com.aspose.ocr/RecognitionSettings#setRecognitionAreas-java.util.ArrayList-) method of [`RecognitionSettings`](https://reference.aspose.com/ocr/java/com.aspose.ocr/RecognitionSettings) class.
+To extract text from one or more areas of an image, provide a list of `Rectangle` objects specifying the upper left corner and the width and height of the image area to `setRecognitionAreas` method of [recognition settings](/ocr/java/settings/).

 ```java
 AsposeOCR api = new AsposeOCR();